etopbrandon/Sophos365Exclusions/README.md

 ### Installation

-1. Download the `SophosFixed365Exclusions.tar` file.
+1. Download the `SophosFixed365Exclusions.tar` file from [Releases](https://github.com/etopbrandon/Sophos365Exclusions/releases/tag/Release).
 Do not extract it
 2. Launch the SFOS console as an administrator
 3. Navigate to `Backup & Firmware` in the left nav bar under "SYSTEM"
 4. Select the `Import Export` tab